forestgrape/coronavirus/index.md

 ### Estimate and Adaptive Planning
 While we often prefer straight plans, adaptive planning is more suitable here.
 Like a game plan where one starts with a plan but needs to adapt depending on the moves of the adversary players.
 Viruses behave like adversary players and unpredictability/randomness is involved.
 One reason is that virions don't move on their own and so their movement is mostly random.
 Nevertheless probabilities can be estimated.
 E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs is not the best idea.
 However even if all precautions are taken, there is some probability that one falls sick, in that case it is important to withdraw from social gatherings.

-Increased infection likelihood:
+Increased infection probability:
 * **Increased Exposure to Viruses**:being in a densely populated and poorly ventilated indoor spaces or close range face to face talking
 * **Increased Susceptibility to Viruses**: diminished immune system and increased inhalation of air (e.g. sports, high altitude)

 Keeping benefits and risks in mind:
 * whether, when and what to do and care about
 * whether to take additional carefulness otherwhere.
-E.g. in the Tour the France not a single cyclist has caught Covid-19 [to be checked] despite excessive sports diminishes the immune system.
+E.g. in the Tour the France not a single cyclist has caught Covid-19 [to check] despite excessive sports diminishes the immune system.
 This likely because they were able to reduce exposure to viruses by being careful and overall a good organization.

 ### Respect and Take Care
 > *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
 Every day compromises are searched, negotiated, found and enabled - thanks to everybody!
 We live in groups with complex interactions, so *we* stands for groups of friends, families, communities, societies, countries and even us all.